simonniz098/LED_GAS/README.md

 # Software
 ## Python script
-The script must run on a Raspberry Pi, as it uses RPi.GPIO.
+The script must run on a Raspberry Pi model 3 and above, as it uses RPi.GPIO.
 Selenium is also used to query the Race-Monitor API, and Selenium cannot run on Micro-Python.
 It requires a full OS, which is not possible on smaller MCUs like Arduinos or ESP32.

-### Initial Raspberry Pi setup

 ### Race monitor data
 Live races can be browsed at this link: https://www.race-monitor.com/Live